Located in Quantico, Virginia and nestled just outside of Washington DC.

-Marine Corps Base Quantico is located in Quantico, Virginia, nestled just outside of Washington DC and is close to many national treasures.
+Marine Corp Base Quantico is just outside of Washington DC and is close to many national treasures.
 There are many historical places to visit within driving distance such as Colonial Williamsburg, Gettysburg, Mount Vernon, Arlington and more.
 Many museums await your visit including the Marine Corps National Museum located on Quantico, nineteen Smithsonian Institute museums and more.

 Quantico has four season weather.
 The winters get cold averaging in the 30’s-40’s.
 Spring averages in the 40’s-60’s.
 Summers can be quite humid and average 80’s to mid 90’s with fall averaging 50’s-60’s.
 Quantico tends to get a lot of rain and snow.